YannMjl/RaspberryPi-Scripts/README.md

 ### Prerequisites

-We've assumed you're running the latest version of the Raspbian OS for the Raspberry Pi.
-To begin run the following comming to update your system to the latest packages
+These Script are made to run on Raspberry Pi 3.We've assumed you're running the latest version of the Raspbian OS for the Raspberry Pi.
+To begin run the following comming to update your system to the latest packages.

 ```
 sudo apt-get update